GSA/Section508.gov/_pages/manage/2018-05-29-manage-program-roadmap.md

   Ensure existing staff and contractors who are &ldquo;certified&rdquo; under the Federal CIO Council Accessibility Community of Practice's Trusted Tester Program update their certifications once program updates are complete.
 </li>
 <li dir="ltr">
   <a href="https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines#E202-general-exceptions">Requirement E202.2</a> - Review existing contracts to determine whether amendments are needed to clarify how the standards apply.
-(NEW)
 </li>
 <li dir="ltr">
   <a href="https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines#E202-general-exceptions">Requirement E202.7</a> - When making award selection decisions, choose products and services that best meet all user needs, including users with disabilities.
 (Updated)
 </li>
 <li dir="ltr">
   <a href="https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines#E203-functionality">Requirement E203</a> - When reviewing acquisition and development solutions, prioritize how to address all user needs, including users with disabilities.
-(E203.2 NEW)
+(E203.2)
 </li>
 <li dir="ltr">
   When procuring or developing ICT items, determine the applicability of the standards to each item.
-(NEW)
 </li>
 </ul>